-Call us on to start planning your vacation to Salalah Rotana Resort or take a look at our itineraries to Salalah
+Call us on 020 3993 8476 to start planning your holiday to Salalah Rotana Resort or take a look at our itineraries to Oman

 The newest luxury resort in the region, the Salalah Rotana offers both a relaxing place to unwind and a great base from which to explore the surrounding area.

 Despite having 400 rooms and suites, the layout of the Salalah Rotana makes it feel much more village-like than you might expect from a large resort.
 The rooms are built in 'clusters' which are spread out across the resort, and the resort itself is interwoven with lagoons, water features and man-made canals.